USI-MSDE-SA-2022/software-architecture-model-tmshts/src/sa/model/index.md

 * What was the context for your decision?
     The web application will attract many users.
 Hence, we need to store the huge amount of data in a secure way.
     Relational database is perfect fit for web application.
-    Therefore, the goal is to store data in open source relational database for web applications.
+    Therefore, the goal is to store data in relational database.

 * What is the scope of your decision?
 Does it affect the entire architecture?
     It affects the the application and database server.
 User interface stays untouched.